paulvollmer/ofxAppUpdater/README.md

 ## Readme
 General information about ofxAppUpdater.

-AT THE MOMENT THIS ADDON IS NOT READY.
-WORK IN PROGRESS.
+AT THE MOMENT THIS ADDON IS PURE BETA.
+WORK IN PROGRESS...

 ofxAppUpdater is an addons for [openFrameworks](http://www.openframeworks.cc/) to manage application updates.

 <pre>

+DOWNLOAD PROCESS

     +-------------------+ // The Application is started.
 +-->| Start Application | // At Application setup(), the ofxUpdater